percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

 # Security Considerations

+To summarize what is encrypted and authenticated, we will refer to all the RTP fields and headers created by the sender and before the pay load as the initial envelope and the RTP payload information with the media as the payload.
+Any additional headers added by the MDD are referred to as the extra envelope.
+The sender uses the E2E key to encrypts the payload and authenticate the payload + initial envelope which using an AEAD cipher results in a slight longer new payload.
+Then the sender uses the HBH key to encrypt the new payload and authenticate the initial envelope and new payload.

+The MDD has the HBH key so it can check the authentication of the received packet across the initial envelope and payload data but it can't decrypt the payload as it does not have the E2E key.
+It can add extra envelope information.
+It then authenticates the initial plus extra envelope information plus payload with a HBH key.
+This HBH for the outgoing packet is typically different than the HBH key for the incoming packet.

+The receiver can check the authentication of the initial and extra envelope information.
+This,  along with the OBH, i used to construct a synthetic packet that is should be identital to one the sender created and the receiver can check that it is identical and then decrypt the original payload.

+The end result is that if the authentications succeed, the receiver knows exactly what the original sender sent, as well as exactly which modifications were made by the MDD.

 It is obviously critical that the intermediary have only the outer transform parameters and not the inner transform parameters.
 We rely on an external key management protocol to assure this property.

 Modifications by the intermediary result in the recipient getting two values for changed parameters (original and modified).
 The recipient will have to choose